Yunxiang-Li/Cpp_Primer/Chapter 5. Statements/Chapter 5. Statements.md

 **Revise your program to throw an exception if the second number is zero.
 Test your program with a zero input to see what happens on your system if you don’t catch an exception.**

 [5.24 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%205.%20Statements/Codes/5.24%20Solution.cpp)

+Without catching exceptions, my system output a message `terminate called after throwing an instance of 'std::runtime_error' what():  The divisor cannot be zero!`